Science and technology in South Korea

 Science and technology in South Korea has advanced throughout the decades.
 The advancement of science and technology has become an integral part of economic planning in South Korea.
 Fast-growing industries have created a massive demand for new and more advanced technologies.
-Additionally, Korean scientists propose that the advancement of science and technology in partnership with North Korea could help facilitate the peaceful reunification of North Korea and South Korea.
+Additionally, Korean engineers and scientists propose that the advancement of science and technology in partnership with North Korea could help facilitate the peaceful reunification of North and South Korea.